mondeja/leptos-fluent/book/src/leptos_fluent.md

 ### `initial_language_from_cookie_to_server_function`

-Get the initial language from a [cookie] and set it to a server function.
+Get the initial language from a [cookie] and set it to a [server function].

 ```rust
 leptos_fluent! {{